EdwinVW/cloud-native-architecture-workshop/README.md

 ### Step 3.5: Handle product-registration and -usage in the *Invoicing* domain

 1. Expand the *InvoiceService* so it ingests *ProductRegistered* and *ProductUsed* events.
-2. Add a *ProductRegistered* event-handler that will store the registered product's information in the database.
+2. Add a *ProductRegistered* event-handler that will store the registered product's information (only productId and name) in the database.
-3. Add a *ProductUsed* event-handler that will store the used product's information with the *MaintenanceJob* specified in the event in the database.
+3. Add a *ProductUsed* event-handler that will store the used product's information (productId, amount and price) with the *MaintenanceJob* specified in the event in the database.
 4. Expand the generation of the invoice so that:
+   - The name, amount and total price of the used products are shown on the generated invoice (1 line per used product).
    - The price of the used products is added to the total price.
-   - The used products (and amount used) and the total price is shown on the generated invoice.
 5. Test the functionality to see whether or not it works correctly.